tosh-coding/AsyncFiberWorks/Readme.md

  * _[IPublisher{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/IPublisher.cs)_ - This is a message sending interface.
 It can be delivered to subscribers via the same type ISubscriber.
  * _[ISubscriber{T}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/ISubscriber.cs)_ - This is a message subscription interface.
 When subscribing, you can receive messages from the same type of IPublisher.
+ * _[IPublisher{TKey,TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/IPublisher_TKey_TMessage.cs)_ - This is a message sending interface.
+It can be delivered to subscribers via the same type ISubscriber.
+The difference with IPublisher{T} is that it allows you to specify different channel instances for the same message type using different keys.
+ * _[ISubscriber{TKey, TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/ISubscriber_TKey_TMessage.cs)_ - This is a message subscription interface.
+When subscribing, you can receive messages from the same type of IPublisher.
+The difference with ISubscriber{T} is that it allows you to specify different channel instances for the same message type using different keys.
  * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/PubSub/Channel.cs)_ - This is the implementation class for IPublisher and ISubscriber.
 Forward published messages to all subscribers.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ChannelTests.cs).

 ## Procedures ##